ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>Mostly cloudy.
 High near 29, with temperatures falling to around 26 in the afternoon.
-Northwest wind 13 to 16 mph, with gusts
+Northwest wind around 15 mph, with gusts
-         as high as 25 mph.<br></div>
+         as high as 24 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">